cmannnn/dr_chuck/README.md

-# strava
+# Strava Deep Dive
-Looking into 3 months worth of strava data
+Looking into 3 months worth of strava data.
+Aim to answer questions like: